 Additionally, 58% of men think society expects them to be emotionally strong and not show weakness, and 38% don’t talk about their feelings to avoid appearing unmanly.

 A study by the Priory Group found that men are more reluctant then women to seek help for mental issues.
 While 77% of men surveyed in the UK had experienced anxiety, depression, and/or stress, 40% still wouldn’t talk to anyone about their mental health.
 Some men were “too embarrassed,” while others felt like there was still a “negative stigma” around seeking help.

 When men bottle up their feelings, a negative cycle begins that impacts both mental and physical health.
 The longer they wait to address them, the harder it is to pull out of those emotions, and shame starts coming up, which exacerbates how they’re feeling.
-If they have a history of anxiety and depression, those emotions may intensify and turn into prolonged mental health challenges.
+If they have a history of anxiety, depression, or other mental illnesses, those emotions may intensify and turn into prolonged mental health challenges.